Using Intervals¶

 Methods:

-2. shape: The elements of the shape tuple give the lengths of the corresponding interval array dimensions.
+shape: The shape tuple, giving the lengths of the corresponding interval array dimensions.

-4. ranges: A list of indexes for each dimension.
+ranges: A list of index ranges for each dimension.

-5. vertex: The set of extreme points of an interval vector.
+vertex(): Returns the set of extreme points (vertices) of an interval vector.

-6. T: View of the transposed interval array.
+T: Returns a view of the transposed interval array.

 Examples: